MischaU8/yumyum/unsorted/move-to-origin_hSdpUNbxgk4.md

 yum yum
 Floyd here with a quick tip to move and
-Center an item at the origin and plasticity if you'd like to quickly place and Center an item at the origin activate the move tool with keyboard shortcut G press F to activate freestyle
+Center an item at the origin in Plasticity if you'd like to quickly place and Center an item at the origin activate the move tool with keyboard shortcut G press F to activate freestyle